Does the project work?

 The second Jones Pierce principle to a fun client experience says all projects must be viable in order to proceed.
 Typically, project budgeting will define the viability of a project.
 Therefore, early in the project, we look at several possible aspects of viability to make sure the project works as early as possible in the design process.
 Knowing viability early allows for changes to the project parameters to proceed or the ability to get out without too many casualties.

 Is the project getting ahead of itself?

-6 answers you need to know about architectural project budgeting for viability:
+Six answers you need to know about architectural project budgeting for viability:

-The viability answers you need to know could be single issue or a combination of things for a project.
+The viability answers you need to know could be a single issue or a combination of things for a project.
 Questions to consider are:

 - Are there zoning issues?
-Order and review a survey to determine if there are zoning setback, stream buffer or lot coverage issues.
+Order and review a survey to determine if there are zoning setback, stream buffer, or lot coverage issues.

 - Does rental space or the unit sales produce enough income in the proforma to create the desired return on investment?
 Good commercial investors will model the performance of a project in a proforma.
-The financial model is based on assumptions of rent amounts, project size, project cost and sales revenue.
+The financial model is based on assumptions of rent amounts, project size, project cost, and sales revenue.
 Is the project viable in the proforma?